 Peepal tree – the sacred fig tree

 The Peepal tree or ficus religiosa is a fig species native to the Indian subcontinent and Southeast Asia.
-It is considered sacred in various traditions and hence also named the “sacred fig”.
+It is considered sacred in various traditions and hence also called the “sacred fig”.
 You will always find these trees in famous temples, monasteries, and other places of religious and cultural importance.
 Let’s learn some interesting facts about the Peepal tree.

 A peepal tree